lazycrazyowl/ToolsNLP/README.md

 Sub-project:

 1. Ex1: five simple HTML cleaners (regexp, my own cleaner, Apache Tika, NLTK, and Unix html2text).
-You can run them all by executing the script launches/runAll.sh
+One script launches/runAll.sh runs them all.
 2. Ex2: wrappers for sentence segmenters and tokenizers.
-You can run the sample pipeline by executing the script launches/run_ex2.sh
+The script launches/run_ex2.sh runs them.
 3. Ex3: the wrapper for clearTK/OpenNLP POS tagger.
 4. Project: a rudimentary proof-of-concept information extractor.
 It attemps to extract the following information from Wikipedia descriptions of countries: capital, languages spoken, religion.